-Changes to legislation: Criminal Justice Act 1982, Part I is up to date with all changes known to be in force on or before 02 November 2023.
+Changes to legislation: Criminal Justice Act 1982, Part I is up to date with all changes known to be in force on or before 19 March 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)

-- (a) in the case of an offender sentenced (whether or not on the same occasion) to two or more terms of detention in a young offender institution which are consecutive or wholly or partly concurrent, the aggregate of those terms; - (b) in the case of any other offender, the term of the sentence of detention in a young offender institution in question.]
+- (5) Where the total term of detention in a young offender institution to which an offender aged 15, 16 or 17 is sentenced exceeds 12 months, so much of the term as exceeds 12 months shall be treated as remitted.] - (6) In this section "total term" means- - (a) in the case of an offender sentenced (whether or not on the same occasion) to two or more terms of detention in a young offender institution which are consecutive or wholly or partly concurrent, the aggregate of those terms; - (b) in the case of any other offender, the term of the sentence of detention in a young offender institution in question.]